Rajabali1999/Construction-an-HMM-for-the-BPTI-Kunitz-Protease-Inhibitor-Domain/README.md

 # Construction an HMM for the BPTI Kunitz-Protease Inhibitor Domain
-This repository implements a pipeline to detect the BPTI/Kunitz protease inhibitor domain (PF00014) using profile HMMs.
-It integrates structural bioinformatics and sequence modeling to build a structure-guided HMM and compare its performance to a standard MSA-based HMM, testing whether structure improves detection. in real proteins across datasets

 # Project Overview
 This repository contains an original implementation of a pipeline for detecting the BPTI/Kunitz-type protease inhibitor domain (Pfam: PF00014) using profile Hidden